 More than 2500 microRNAs are present in the human body and each of them has hundreds to thousands of different target genes.
 They influence growth and immunity development by taking part in the complex networks of gene activity.

 The researchers in this study concentrated on a particular type of microRNA, which is known as hsa-miR-30d.
 They continued their research on mice to explore the functioning of this microRNA.
 The researchers reported that the womb lining released the hsa-miR-30d type of microRNA that has been taken up into the embryo before implantation.

 The research team has also shown through this animal study that several genetic activities were turned up in mouse embryos by taking up the microRNA in comparison with those who hadn’t.

 This study finding opens the path for human study to explore this novel epigenetic mechanism through which the mother’s genetic material possibly influences the activity of some of the embryo’s genes.

 This study finding indicates that the activity of protein-coding genes present in the human body may get stimulated or inhibited a bit just before implantation, in response to levels of the hsa-miR-30d.
-However, more detail study research requires to understand the effect of this microRNA on the subsequent development of the embryo, or the future health of the resulting child.
+However, more detailed study research requires understanding the effect of this microRNA on the subsequent development of the embryo, or the future health of the resulting child.

-At the end of this article, we discover that the donor egg recipients cannot pass on DNA to their child.
+At the end of this article, we discover that donor egg recipients cannot pass on DNA to their children.
 But women who conceive using donor eggs affect their children’s genes as similar to women who conceive naturally.
 The environment in the womb influences the genetic activity of the child.
-Therefore, every pregnant woman including normal conceiver or conceiving through ART should maintain a healthy lifestyle during pregnancy to support the optimum development of the fetus for their future health.
+Therefore, every pregnant woman including normal conceivers or conceiving through ART should maintain a healthy lifestyle during pregnancy to support the optimum development of the fetus for future health.